Trewaters/301-Days-Of-Code/Challenge Accepted/log.md

 ## Log

+### Day 25: January 25, 2019

+:sunrise_over_mountains::sunny: *Today's Progress:* Finished the Mastering Typescript book.

+:thought_balloon: *Thoughts:* It started off fine but then the later more advanced samples didn't have enough Typescript to keep me interested.
+I was skimming through sections because most of it was dealing with other frameworks that were outdated.
+I know that Angular for example is on version 7 not 2 and it wouldn't help me to go learn 2 becasue I am not working on that type of project.
+I don't want to learn something that I feel I will have to unlearn.
+Also some of the Typescript examples were just showing me what npm packages to include more than how to use Typescript to craft something special.
+The book could have stopped halfway through and I would have been content.

 ### Day 24: January 24, 2019

 :sunrise_over_mountains::sunny: *Today's Progress:* Still working through Mastering Typescript.
 On chapter dealing with modularization.
 I skipped some of the framework specific sections before this one.